+Feeling the need to communicate with God and to sing praises, a dozen or so people met on the beach on a Sunday evening in 1912 after the train had departed from the Island.
 This was the beginning of the church in Beach Haven Terrace, known at that time as Sabbath Union.
 Later, services were held at the Clearview Hotel, Delaware and Beach Avenues.
 Services were also held at the Community Hall where ministers from Kynett Church preached on Sunday evenings.
 Thus, the connection with Kynett, its sister church sharing ministerial support, began in the early days.
 It was not until 1929 that the name Methodist Church of Beach Haven Terrace was adopted.

 THE CONNECTED MINISTRY

+Terrace Church and Kynett Church shared many ministers over the years.
 But changing times bring changing needs.
-A new sanctuary was erected by the Mancini Builders, completed May 23rd, 1975, all in five months.
+A new sanctuary was erected by the Mancini Builders, completed May 23, 1975, all in five months.
 Joe Mancini, current Mayor of Long Beach Township, was married to Julie there the next day!
 Then twenty years later, the members realized that the existing structure used for Christian Education, meetings, dinners, and fellowship was in poor repair.
 Also, at this time, both the Terrace Church and Kynett Church wanted to exist as independent charges with their own ministers.
-A vote was taken, and Annual Conference acquiesced in 1999.
+A vote was taken and Annual Conference acquiesced in 1999.

 THE BUILDING PROJECT

-The old bell, originally on the church tower, was moved from the top of the Beach Avenue building, reconditioned, and placed on the top of the 1975 church structure.
+The old bell, originally on the church tower, was moved from the top of the Beach Avenue building, reconditioned and placed on the top of the 1975 church structure.
 New siding and roofing were added.
 Landscaping, including a brick/paver patio area, with dedicated bricks, was completed.
-A stained glass window project (eight windows in the sanctuary) was initiated in 1999 and independently funded, installed, and completed in November 2001.
+A stained glass window project (eight windows in the sanctuary) was initiated in 1999 and independently funded, installed and completed in November 2001.
 The windows were dedicated to the glory of God in the spring of 2002, adding beauty and inspiration to the worship experience.

+Many worked behind the scenes for this special celebration.
 A 100th Anniversary cookbook was created for sale.
 Included are several recipes from the dinners held at the church.
-A special pen and ink sketch of the church was commissioned, a celebratory luncheon held.
+A special pen and ink sketch of the church was commissioned; a celebratory luncheon was held.

 Throughout the rebuilding, a cohesive ministry of the "outstretched hand" has continued.
-"The little church that friendship built," has become "the little church that friendship builds"-- with an emphasis': on the continuing nature of building and reaching out to serve the needs of the community and the world beyond.
+"The little church that friendship built" has become "the little church that friendship builds" with an emphasis on the continuing nature of building and reaching out to serve the needs of the community and the world beyond.

-In 2015, of special interest have been the Sunday School programs, which are offered in the summer months.
+Of special interest have been the Sunday School programs, which are offered in the summer months.

 Other constants are the vital groups of the United Methodist Men and United Methodist Women of LBI.
-Both are vital organizations supported by each church.
+Both are organizations supported by each church.

-Indeed, this little church is alive and well, and still building.
+Indeed, this little church is alive and well and still building.